wdphan/latter-contracts/README.md

 [Contract Source](src)

-## Forking
+## License

-This project is licenced with the '[Do What The F\*ck You Want To Public License (wtfpl)](https://choosealicense.com/licenses/wtfpl/)' licence, and the permissions/limitations are rather self-explanatory.
-Attribution isn't required, but I'd appreciate it.
+This script is open-source and licensed under the MIT License.
+For more details, check the [LICENSE](LICENSE) file.